Docs

 Configure Database

 Better Auth requires a database to store user data.
-It uses Kysely under the hood to connect to your database. postgresql, mysql, and sqlite are supported out of the box.
+By default, it uses Kysely for database queries, supporting postgresql, mysql, and sqlite out of the box.

 auth.ts